Archive for the 'education' Category

 If you were an actor, you might include training from a local troupe.
 Or the time you went on a summer ‘camp’ to learn the art of acting further.
 Next: Follow the links below to learn how you can write a great resume that will get you that job you have been looking for!

-Read more secrets to Writing a Winning Resume at http://www.ResumeWriting.tobeinformed.com
+Read more secrets to Writing a Winning Resume at https://www.ResumeWriting.tobeinformed.com

 ——–